Thank you for your feedback.

 Resolution

-As MTD is now mandatory from 2026 onwards, there are new questions raised and we shall add the answer here:
+As MTD is mandatory from 2026 onwards, there are new questions raised and we shall add answers here:

-Common terms used in Personal Tax:Digital Tax Hub’ (DTH) – At the top of PT, Digital Tax, Digital tax hub, select Trade/property – once you retrieved the quarters from HMRC and imported income etc they will appear here.
+Common terms used in Personal Tax:Digital Tax Hub’ (or ‘DTH’) – At the top of PT, Digital Tax, Digital tax hub, select Trade or property.
+Once you have retrieved the quarters from HMRC and imported income etc, those details will appear in the DTH.

-3. Retrieved quarter periods but they wont appear/and MATCHING RESOURCE NOT FOUND – Read this KB as HMRC may not require the data until next tax year and thus no quarter periods will show.
+Retrieve quarter periods but will not show and get MATCHING RESOURCE NOT FOUND – Read this KB as HMRC may not require the data until next tax year and thus no quarter periods will show in your period/year you are on right now.

 image 4 | Personal Tax - MTD Quarters Q&A 2026 onwards